 The Patentee further argued that in the compromise that was endorsed by the court, the Applicant for Cancellation undertook not to infringe which was effectively an acknowledgement of validity.
 Furthermore, the mere challenge to the validity is a breach of contract evidencing inequitable behavior.

-As far as the claims of invalidity were concerned, the Patentee alleges that the claims relate to a modular adjustable support structure for compressor units that does not require the compressor unit itself to have bolts inserted.
+As far as the claims of invalidity were concerned, the Patentee alleges that the claims relate to a modular adjustable support structure for compressor units that does not require the compressor unit itself to be bolted.
 They alleged that this property is not possible with the prior art with omega or U shaped cross-sections of the supports, without bolting the compressor through its case.
 The present invention supports the compressor unit in a clever cage, and the U or L elements mentioned refer to the shape of the support, not to the section (profile) of the extrusions used for their fabrication.

 The patentee claims that in contradistinction to claim 1, the prior art systems required additional fixing with bolts, rods, etc. to attach the compressor to the frame.
 Furthermore, the prior art used long tracks instead of the superfluity of holes.
-The solution claimed is faster to assembly than the previous solutions, and unlike the prior art, does not require additional strengthening supports to the frame.
+The solution claimed is faster to assemble than the previous solutions, and unlike the prior art, does not require additional strengthening supports to the frame.

 Furthermore, two of the citations brought by the Applicant for Cancellation were directed to systems for attaching lightweight units to sloping roofs whereas the claimed system is appropriate for all types of roofs.

-In fact the parties have not developed their arguments since the preliminary request to through the case out.
+In fact the parties have not developed their arguments since the preliminary request to throw the case out.
 The Patentee referred to Civil Action 2853/84 Monsanto Co. vs. The Gashuri Industrial and Laboratory Company (1) 441 Page 459 where the Court preferred finality res juricata to the purity of the register:

 The legal situation is such that the judicial literature sometimes prefers res juricata and sometimes prefers the purity of the patent register and court rulings are pushed to one side.
 I have to consider agreements in general and court endorsed agreements in particular, avoiding unnecessary litigation and conserving judicial resources vs. the important [quasi]property rights that patents provide, which, in a nutshell, is that invalid patents should not be an obstacle to the public, that undeserving patentees should not be granted a monopoly and others should not be restricted in what they can do.